mmattos-newrelic/subaccounts_OTel_ingestion/README.md

 # subaccounts_service_ingestion

-Sample code to bring services ingestion by subaccount
+Sample code to bring services ingestion info by subaccount

 - This code was built using node.js
 - What do you need?